Art Galleries of Sydney - review by Rusty Compass

 Art Galleries of Sydney

-This is our collection of Sydney's best art galleries for travellers.
-They're mostly focused on Australian art from both Indigenous and non-Indigenous artists.
-As a bonus, you'll find them in interesting Sydney neighbourhoods, so allow time for some extra urban exploration.
+This is our independent travel guide to Sydney's best art galleries.
+We focus on Australian art from both Indigenous and non-Indigenous artists and regional art - assuming these will be primary interests to visitors.
+As a bonus, you'll find these galleries in interesting Sydney neighbourhoods, so allow time for some extra urban exploration.

 Note: The information provided in this review was correct at time of publishing but may change.
 For final clarification please check with the relevant service

-Sydney may not have galleries to match the grand old cities of Europe.
+Sydney may not have galleries to match the grand old cities of Europe and North America.
 But Sydney’s galleries come from different times and different perspectives - that's their strength.
-The world’s oldest civilisation and European post-colonial arrivals, have created an art scene that is unique and compelling.
-Indigenous art is a major draw.
-Australia’s landscapes and evolution since the British invasion have also produced an engaging catalogue of work.
+The world’s oldest continuous civilisation and European post-colonial arrivals, have created an art scene that is unique and compelling.

 If you only have a brief stay in Sydney planned, you must see the Art Gallery of New South Wales and the Museum of Contemporary Art.
 I’d put the State Library high up the list too.
 Most of these galleries are government-run and they're all free.